LoffiBubby/5301Conclusion/Week1.md

 #### 2.5 Effectiveness of Technical & Formal Controls
 <!-- todo -->
+* Technical controls **alone** is not enough.
+* In order to make technical controls well, it's necessary to consider constituting well thought baseline organisational controls.
+* The fatal result of the unsecure technical control and formal control is hoorible: customer data breach which usually caused by the human error.

 #### 2.6 Effectiveness of Technical & Formal & Informal Controls
 <!-- todo -->
+* Security awareness is a cost effective control.
+* Increased awareness should be supplemented with an ongoing education and training program.
+* As for firm, **Training and Awareness** are extremely important in developing trust.
+* Provide the environment of developing a common belief system.

 ### 3 Institutionalising Information Security

 * Organisational structure